avptp/brain/readme.md

 ### Requirements

-Before starting using the project, make sure that [Git](https://git-scm.com) and [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or, separately, [Docker](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install/)) are installed on the machine.
+Before starting using the project, make sure that [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or, separately, [Docker](https://docs.docker.com/engine/install) and [Docker Compose](https://docs.docker.com/compose/install/)) are installed on the machine.

 It is necessary to install the latest versions before continuing.
 You may follow the previous links to read the installation instructions.